htc-class/homework-site/src/markdown-pages/week-12.md

 #### Regex

-- `\b` means _word boundary_, and matches beginning/end of lines, spaces, tabs -- basically everything that you untuitively think marks the beginning or end of a _word_.
+- `\b` means _word boundary_, and matches beginning/end of lines, spaces, tabs -- basically everything that you intuitively think marks the beginning or end of a _word_.
 - `\w` is a special token that means _a word-like character_.
 Technically it's alphanumeric plus underscore.
 It's exactly equivalent to writing out the _character set_ `[A-Za-z0-9_]`
 - a `?` character that is _directly after a_ `*` or `+` quantifier makes it _LAZY_ -- it will no longer match as many characters as possible, it will rather stop _as soon as possible_.